 9233 S. Western Ave

-The sundaes at Margie’s Candies are legendary for his or her epic proportions.
+The sundaes at Margie’s Candies are legendary for their epic proportions.
 A popular -scooper — served in Margie’s iconic clamshell dish with a gravy boat of sauce and wafer cookies on the side — is an intestine-buster on its own, but Margie’s additionally has 15- and 25-scoop variations.
 You’re going to need a larger spoon.
 Pro tip: An outpost on Montrose Avenue has an equal menu without lengthy traces.

 1960 N. Western Ave Tradition with a twist